joergwicker/scavenger/src/main/java/scavenger/demo/Clustering/README.md

 New distance measures can be added by extending *scavenger.demo.clustering.distance.DistanceMeasure*.
 For an example see *scavenger.demo.clustering.distance.EuclideanDistance*.

-A different error calculation can be used by extending *scavenger.demo.clustering.errorCalculation.ErrorCalculation* and passing an instance of this to *Diana.setErrorCalculation()*.
+A different error calculation can be used by extending *scavenger.demo.clustering.errorCalculation.ErrorCalculation* and passing an instance of *ErrorCalculation* to *Diana.setErrorCalculation()*.